rojoambinina/How-To-Crack-Bitcoin-Puzzle/README.md

 **py RandomSearchBitcoinBalance.py**

-## Sequential search for Bitcoin Wallet With Balance Checker
+## Sequential search for Bitcoin Wallet with Balance Checker
 ![SequentialSearchBitcoinBalance](https://user-images.githubusercontent.com/89576432/214027464-ecbf7ac5-58f9-416f-8112-0dba2325e4c0.png)

 When you run SequentialSearchBitcoinBalance.py you must also specify a minimum start number and a maximum stop number to have a good calculation and then the program generates the bitcoin addresses and private key.